elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 [Maximizing Global Potential: Cost-Optimized, High-Availability Workloads Across Regions][ourtalk].
 I joined Praseeda Sathaye and
 Jingkang Jiang, with shoutouts to Wei Jiang, to present this talk and we had an absolute blast.
 We talked about how kubernetes can be deployed globally across regions and providers to deliver highly available infrastructure.
-We demonstrated how the Karmada, Cluster API, and Karpenter projects can be utilized to build this type of topology.
+We demonstrated how the Karmada, Cluster API, and Karpenter projects can be utilized to build a single multi-cluster workload pipeline.
 We had about 60-70 people in the room and got some good questions.

 <img src="/img/kubecon-na-2025-ourtalk.jpg" class="img-responsive center-block" alt="JK, me, Praseeda">